gajus/gitdown/README.md

 Includes the contents of the file to the document.

-The included file can have GitDown JSON hooks.
+The included file can have Gitdown JSON hooks.

 <h4 id="features-include-file-example">Example</h4>